-I thought I’d celebrate the release of my solo drumming album Three Journeys on Tone List records by releasing a mostly-unrelated album of electronic music with the same name.
+I thought I’d celebrate the release of my solo (Sage Pbbbt) drumming album Three Journeys on Tone List records by releasing a mostly-unrelated album of electronic music with the same name.

 1) This track explores the timbral, textural qualities of this other home-made drum.
 But it also has a constantly changing delay on the higher frequencies.
 So it ‘amplifies’ the overtones and differences while adding another sense of constantly changing rhythm.
 A reworking, continuation, counterpoint to Three Journeys.

 2) is a remix/reworking of Kathy Acker reading ‘First Whore Song’ from ‘Pussy, King of the Pirates’.
 Kathy Acker was onto something.
 And I totally ̶p̶l̶a̶g̶i̶a̶r̶i̶s̶e̶d̶ appropriated the title of this track from LUKA’s excellent album of the same name.